Sgonzo3/mws-restaurant-stage-1/README.md

+#Restaurant Map
+  An interactive map listing restaurants in New York and reviews

+##Instructions
   Open index.html

   Restaurants are displayed on map

   Use filter options to narrow restaurant selection

   Click 'View Details' to open the Details page for that Restaurants

   Restaurant Map shows its location

   Restaurant Hours are displayed below Preview Imagery

   Restaurant Reviews are listed below Restaurant Details